Analysis | The Daily 202: Nine implications of Ruth Bader Ginsburg’s death – for 2020 and beyond

 Quote of the day

 “This is an animating issue for the entire right,” said a former White House official.
 “It unifies everybody from Mitt Romney to the most hardcore MAGA Trump person out there at a time when Trump needed that.
-It will give something to fight for over the next 45 days or so that could potentially remind people, ‘Okay, this is why I voted for Trump, and this is why even if he makes me crazy sometimes, I’ve got to stick with him.’”
-(Phil Rucker, Matt Viser, Sean Sullivan and Bob Costa)
+It will give something to fight for over the next 45 days or so that could potentially remind people, ‘Okay, this is why I voted for Trump, and this is why even if he makes me crazy sometimes, I’ve got to stick with him.' " (Philip Rucker, Matt Viser, Sean Sullivan and Robert Costa)

 5) This vacancy makes ticket splitting less likely in November, increasing the odds that Republicans hold the Senate.